jupyter-book/thebe/apps/docs-core/quickstart-lite.md

 `thebe-lite` is currently limited to using the `pyodide` kernel.
 By default, `thebe-lite` will look for python (WASM) wheels (`.whl`) on relative paths, meaning you have to take care to also deploy them and ensure they are reachable on the expected url paths (more on that in [`thebe-lite` options](./lite-options.md)).

-But we can avoid that by overriding some JuptyerLite settings directly, and load the wheels from CDN.
-This makes inital setup much easier!
+But we can avoid that by overriding some JupyterLite settings directly, and load the wheels from CDN.
+This makes initial setup much easier!

 Do this by adding an additional `script` to the `<head>` of your page, **above** the `<script>` tags that load `thebe-lite`: